drewbkoch/gmail/README.md

 # Gmail for Desktop

-Gmail for Desktop is a simple project that ports the Gmail website into a desktop wrapper.
+Gmail for Desktop is a simple project that ports the Gmail website into a desktop app, built with [electron](electron.atom.io).

 # Download